 - Two Highers, including English, and two National 5s

-- NC Creative Industries or NC Media at SCQF Level 6
+- NC Creative Industries or NC Media courses at SCQF Level 6

-Mature students will be considered on an individual basis based on portfolio of art and design work in your field of study and experience.
+- Mature students will be considered on an individual basis based on a portfolio of art and design work in your field of study and experience

-For direct entry to Year 2, applicants must have HNC Journalism (minimum 12 credits).
+For direct entry to year 2, you must have HNC Journalism (minimum 12 credits).

 Interview and written skills test.